U.K., EU Get Closer to Financial Terms for Brexit

 The EU has backed Irish demands that Britain set out more clearly how the U.K. would ensure a hard border isn't restored between Northern Ireland and the Republic of Ireland.

-Jenny Gross in London and Valentina Pop in Brussels contributed to this article
+Jenny Gross and Mike Bird in London and Valentina Pop in Brussels contributed to this article

 (END) Dow Jones Newswires